 Vancouver-born, painter Kathy Traeger knew from the minute she discovered crayons, that she would be an artist.
 In 1985, after graduating from a two year program in Visual Art and Design she officially started working as a graphic designer.
 Traeger has worked for various design studios, advertising agencies, printing facilities in both Canada and the USA.
-Now after a career spanning 32 years in the design industry, Traeger has followed her true passion and transitioned to full time visual artist.
-Kathy Traeger is a signature member with the Federation of Canadian Artists (AFCA) and has recently become and elected member with the Society of Canadian Artists (SCA).
+After a career spanning 32 years in the design industry, Traeger has followed her true passion and transitioned to full time visual artist.
+Kathy Traeger is a signature member with the Federation of Canadian Artists (SFCA) and has recently become and elected member with the Society of Canadian Artists (SCA).

 Traeger doesn’t lean towards traditional landscapes or subject matter.
 She loves to bring a hyperrealist style into her work.
 Inspiration is pulled from urban landscapes, old buildings, weathered signage, anything that is iconic, eclectic or rusty.
 There are stories in all of these forgotten treasures just waiting to be unleashed in a painting.